 How to open a bank account in the UK

 Before opening an account, we advise you contact the bank in your own country and ask them to provide a reference in the form of a letter of introduction.
 This should confirm who you are, how long you have banked with them and the state of your account.

-Take the bank reference, West Dean College student status letter, and a least three least three forms of identification for example, EU driving licence, passport, etc. to the UK bank of your choice.
+Take the bank reference, West Dean College of Arts and Conservation student status letter, and a least three least three forms of identification for example, EU driving licence, passport, etc. to the UK bank of your choice.
 If the bank is satisfied with the information provided, and has confirmed with your home bank that their letter is genuine, you should be able to open an account with a debit card.

 Banks available in Chichester: Barclays Bank plc, HSBC Bank plc, Lloyds TSB Bank plc, NatWest Bank plc.

 Residential student accommodation is made up of six houses, which are a five minute walk from the college.
 Students have access to various societies and events as well as the 6,000 acre estate and award-winning West Dean Gardens.Discover more about accommodation and student life